HertzDevil/ft-misc-utils/README.md

 - `lognsf`: Records the register writes of all tracks of a given NSF, then reports the access history of all used data values in the NSF.
 - `organ`: Generates drawbar organ instruments for the N163.
 - `raw2fti`: Converts a raw unsigned 8-bit mono PCM stream into N163 instruments without resampling.
+- `vgm2snm`: Converts VGM sound files into SnevenTracker modules.
+Currently supports the SN76489 only.
 - `wavegen`: N163 instrument sampler for loopable WAV files.

 ### Info